France mandatory B2B VAT e-invoices 2023

 - Sep 29, 2019 | Richard Asquith

-France is to impose mandatory electronic invoices on B2B transactions from January 2023.
+France is to impose mandatory electronic invoices on B2B transactions between January 2023 and 2025.

 The French e-invoice plan follows the success of Italy’s SdI regime, extend to B2B and B2C transactions in 2019, and real time reporting in Spain and Hungary.
 France will apply to the EU Commission for a derogation from the EU VAT Directive which ordinarily requires customers to provide written agreements to the acceptance of e-invoices.

 Companies will have to use the free Chorus Pro portal to raise and send e-invoices to their business customers.
 Invoices may be uploaded to Chorus Pro in one of the following ways:

 - PDF or XML invoice uploading

 - EDI or API connection.